sazk07/ORNATE-Optimized-Keyboard-Layout-Project/README.md

 | Average scores of the 10 tests | 62.01 | *62.02* | 60.26 | 57.84 | 55.75 | 36.63 |

 Conclusion: As evidenced from all the scores and metrics, ORNATE is on par with the Colemak-DH layout and it outperforms every other layout.

+For more information about me visit [my portfolio website](https://sazk07.github.io)